ProxySQL/docker-images/README.md

 ---
 ### How to build images

+> [!NOTE]
+> - default build is MULTIARCH
+> - built images are cached, and need LOAD or PUSH to be available
+> - PUSH needs `docker credentials` authentication to `hub.docker.com`

 #### Native-arch
-run make inside of one of the folders to build native image, e.g.:
+run `make` inside of one of the folders to build native image, and load it into local image store e.g.:

     cd build-images
     make clean
-    make [target]
+    NOMULTIARCH=1 LOAD=1 make [target]

 #### Multi-arch
-run make inside of one of the folders to build multi-arch images, supported architectures are amd64 and arm64. e.g.:
+run `make` inside of one of the folders to build multi-arch images, and push to `hub.docker.com` image registry, supported architectures are amd64 and arm64. e.g.:

     cd build-images
     make clean
-    make -f Makefile.multiarch [target]
+    PUSH=1 make [target]

 ---
 ### Setup Docker for local multiarch via Qemu